Roy Estrada

-Roy Estrada (also known as "Roy Ralph Moleman Guacamole Guadalupe Hidalgo Estrada" and "Orejón"; born April 17, 1943) is an American former musician.
+Roy Ralph Estrada (also known as "Roy Ralph Moleman Guacamole Guadalupe Hidalgo Estrada" and "Orejón"; April 17, 1943 – August 14, 2025) was an American musician.
 He is best known for being the original bassist of both the Mothers of Invention and Little Feat.
 He was also later a member of Captain Beefheart's the Magic Band and occasionally still worked with Frank Zappa in Zappa's solo career following the Mothers' split.

-Estrada is currently incarcerated in the Texas State Prison System.
+Estrada was incarcerated in the Texas State Prison System.
 He was convicted for sex offenses on at least three occasions between 1977 and 2012.
-He will not be eligible for release until 2037, at which time he would be between 93 and 94 years old.
+He would not have been eligible for release until 2037, at which time he would have been between 93 and 94 years old.